 Mountains Recreation and Conservation Authority Parks Opens Parks Previously Closed by the Woolsey Fire

-CALABASAS, CA (January 11, 2018) — The Mountains Recreation and Conservation Authority (MRCA) announced today that it has opened most of the parks that had been previously closed by conditions related to the November 2018 Woolsey Fire.
+CALABASAS, CA (January 30, 2018) — The Mountains Recreation and Conservation Authority (MRCA) announced today that it has opened all but one of the parks that had been previously closed by conditions related to the November 2018 Woolsey Fire.

 The MRCA has cleared hazardous conditions from the parks and open space.
 In addition, in order to assure public safety, the MRCA has conducted limited radiological analysis of soils in Upper Las Virgenes Canyon Open Space Preserve and other MRCA areas which determined that the fire had not increased the low-level concentrations of radionuclides that are generally consistent with normal background levels.